-As all suppliers had to supply information based on the same “level playing field” controlling factors, the resultant OLCI, now called OzLCI was arguably, the the most comprehensive database of its type.
+As all suppliers had to supply information based on the same “level playing field” controlling factors, the resultant OLCI, now called OzLCI was arguably, the most comprehensive database of its type.

-In 2001 the the Cooperative Research Centre for Construction Innovation (CRCCI) was established, in part, to build on the work from the Sydney Olympics to deliver this comprehensive style of sustainability analysis in minutes instead of man years.
+In 2001 the Cooperative Research Centre for Construction Innovation (CRCCI) was established, in part, to build on the work from the Sydney Olympics and to deliver this comprehensive style of sustainability analysis in minutes instead of man years.

 With support from a group of eight specialist scientists, architects and engineers, Ecquate Pty.
 Ltd. was established in March 2008 and successfully tendered for the ongoing licence for LCADesign and its associated national databases.